 If you treat vulnerable customers exceedingly well, you will secure their business, while their immediate friends and family will be really grateful and more likely to do business with you too.

-However, it’s a tricky thing to get right as identifying these vulnerabilities is tricky, and vulnerability can either be temporary or permanent, as Jacqui Crawley, the Managing Director of KMB, tells us.
+However, it’s a tricky thing to get right as identifying these vulnerabilities is tricky, and vulnerability can either be temporary or permanent, as Jacqui Workman, the Managing Director of KMB, tells us.

 “If someone has suffered a bereavement, their vulnerability is likely only temporary, while a dementia diagnosis is permanent,” Jacqui says.

 Because there are so many challenges like this when dealing with vulnerable customers, many companies have lax policies in this area.

 So, by making a rigorous vulnerable customer policy, you can separate yourself from your competition and support people who are too often neglected, all while exceeding their expectations – and those of their loved ones.

 For more about creating a plan for offering excellent service to vulnerable customers from Jacqui herself, read our article: Dealing With Vulnerable Customers

 2. Share Call Recordings Where Advisors Have Delighted Customers

 More often than not, the best tactics to use to delight customers are those with a proven track record within your business.
 It’s just in identifying those tactics where the troubles lie.

 While you can ask advisors what they have done to improve customer expectations, you will likely get lots of feedback of varying usage.